AmIRC: Features

 The software permits a large degree of configuration, with users having control over text styles, colors, and sound effects.
 It requires MUI (Magic User Interface) and supports ARexx scripting language allowing other applications to integrate with it.
 Among other features, it is possible to log-in to selected IRC channels at startup.
 The software also supports IRC-like Arcnet chat system created by the same author and used by the Amiga Technologies for their internal communication.

 Reception

 AmIRC was well regarded in its time.
 By words of the CU Amiga magazine reviewer: "one of the most polished Internet clients ever seen on any platform" Commended were its easy to use interface, high degree of customization and good documentation.
 On the downside, CU Amiga review mildly criticized inclusion of only a few entries for the United Kingdom market in the default phone book.
 There were also some limitations despite the rich features, although AmIRC (version 2.0 reviewed) could connect to multiple channels, it was not able to connect to multiple channels on multiple servers.

+The IRC client XChat, released in 1998 for Unix-like systems and later for Windows, based its graphical user interface closely on AmIRC.